What do jigsaw puzzles and resume sections have in common?

 Having a job where being able to speak and understand other languages is an exceptional example of how you can impress employers.
 One, it’s a great skill to have.
 And two, you’re demonstrating your self-motivation and ability to learn.

 The recruiter is sure to give credits to where it’s due.
-Don’t hold back with showing off your fluency with multiple languages.
+Don’t hold back with showing off your fluency with multiple languages, especially in a diverse working environment!

 Job recruiters will respect the fact that these people support your work, which has an impact on making the decision to hire you.